karthik-d/Data-Mining_Preprocessing-Analysis/README.md

 ## Dataset

-This data set is a subset of the Google BigQuery public datasets - Nyc yellow taxi cab trips data set containing a random 10,000,000 rows of data.
+This dataset is a subset of the Google BigQuery public datasets - Nyc yellow taxi cab trips data set containing a random 10,000,000 rows of data.
 This dataset was extracted and uploaded for the purpose of experimenting with and learning regression models for price prediction.
 There is also a lot of room for data cleaning, outliers in the data, and plenty of data to work with for more realistic